kongo2002/SharpXml/README.markdown

 - XML namespaces are ignored as well

 - XML parsing is not completely XML 1.0/1.1 compliant.
-I.e. `CDATA` sections are not supported yet while comment parsing is just rudimentary implemented.
+I.e. comment parsing is just rudimentary implemented.

 In order to provide a better view on how fault-tolerant *SharpXml* works I will give an example of a *very bad formatted* XML input that will be deserialized